vatesfr/xen-orchestra/docs/docker_support.md

 ```

-You can create any number of those!
+You can create any number of these!

 Guess what?
 Check in Xen Orchestra, in the VM view: